EvanDufraisse/MAD_TSC/README.md

 --gpu-pl-config <path to gpu config> \
 --sub-path-final-folder <subpath where the output model and statistiqcs> \
 --optimizer-config <path to optimizer configuration> \
+--keep-best-models # Keep best model for a given run, --keep-all-models to keep all models checkpoints
 ```